 Coursework submission rules and important notes Top tips for answering coursework questions 3 Table of Learning Outcomes.
 4 M67 specimen coursework questions and answers 4 Question deconstruction and answer planning 26 Glossary of key words 29

 Coursework submission rules and important notes

-Before you start your assignment, it is essential that you familiarise yourself with the Coursework assessment guidelines and instructions available on RevisionMate.
+Before you start your assignment, it is essential that you familiarise yourself with the information in the Coursework Support Centre available on RevisionMate.

 This includes the following information: